MPLLang/mpl-tutorial/03-fibonacci/README.md

 sys	0m0.586s
 ```

-This is due to a lack of [granularity control](gran).
+This is due to a lack of [granularity control][gran].
 Roughly speaking, the
 cost of `ForkJoin.par` is actually fairly significant, so we need to amortize
 this overhead.